 \subsection{Model Selection}

-We apply the two kernels of DRW and SHO to the data initially.
-Finally, SHO turns out to have lower AIC values and passes the statistical tests of residuals.
-For example, Figure \ref{sampledrw} presents good evidence to verify that DRW is unsuitable, where both the autocorrelation functions of residuals and squared residuals clearly exceed the 95\% confidence interval boundaries of the white noise.
-This indicates that the DWR kernel cannot capture the structures in the data.
-It is found that SHO delivers good performance in the fittings, and can well describe the structures in XRBs (see the right panel of Figure~\ref{sampledrw} for an example).
+We apply the two kernels of DRW and SHO to data initially.
+Finally, SHO turns out to have lower AIC values, passing the statistical tests of residuals.
+For example, Figure \ref{sampledrw} presents good evidence to verify that DRW is unsuitable, where both the autocorrelation functions of residuals and squared residuals clearly exceed 95\% confidence interval boundaries of white noise.
+This indicates that the DWR kernel cannot capture structures in data.
+It is found that SHO delivers good performance in the fittings, and can well describe the structures of light curves from XRBs (see the right panel of Figure~\ref{sampledrw} as example).
 SHO kernel is preferred over DRW kernel for all light curves we considered here.